 Starting in 2010, even high-income individuals can convert traditional IRAs into Roth IRAs.
 Previously, you were ineligible if your modified adjusted gross income (MAGI) exceeded $100,000.

 With the playing field now wide open, Roth conversions will likely be more popular than ever.
-Inevitably, you may wish to reverse some of those transactions, perhaps due to poor investment performance.
-You have until October 15th of the year after making a conversion to reverse it and avoid the related tax liability.
+Inevitably, you may wish to undo a conversion, perhaps due to poor investment performance.
+For tax years before 2018, you have until October 15th of the year after making a conversion to reverse it and avoid the related tax liability.
+Beginning with the 2018 tax year, undoing Roth conversions are no longer permitted.
 Before we cover the details of reversing a conversion, let’s go over some background information.

 Conversions are taxable transactions